AdRoll/baker/content/en/docs/How Tos/baker_components.md

 }
 ```

-The next paragraphs gives you a high level overview of each field of the
+The next paragraphs give you a high level overview of each field of the
 [`baker.Components`](https://pkg.go.dev/github.com/AdRoll/baker#Components) struct.

 ## Inputs, Filters, Outputs and Uploads

-These fields lists the components that are available to topologies.
+These fields list the components that are available to topologies.
 All components present
 in `baker.Components` can be used in the [TOML configuration file](/docs/core-concepts/toml/).

 The following is an example of `baker.Components` where: